Zecharia Dershowitz: Migration

 Zecharia Dershowitz and his family left Pilsner, Galicia, months before boarding the boat to the US.
 They arrived in New York in January, 1888, arriving at Castle Garden (now a museum at the foot of Battery Park in Manhattan).
 Accompanying Zecharia were his wife Leah and their four children; Louis (age five), Sol (age four), Sam (age two) and Sadie (under a year old).
 The family considered itself to be Ropshitz Hasidim.

 For the 1900 census, the family consisted of Zecharia, his wife Lena (Lea), aged 50, and their seven children: Louis, age 18; Solomon, 14; Samuel, 13; Sadie, 12; Hyman, 8; Gussie, 6; and Rosie, 4 at the address of 127 Goerck Street, on the Lower East Side of Manhattan, On August 4, 1902, after they moved from Goerck Street to 61 Lewis Street, Zecharia was granted American citizenship.
 Sadie later married Barney Hochhauser; Gussie - Boris Mines; and Rosie - (Joe) Zalman Hillel Fendel.
+These Manhattan streets no longer exist, overtaken by the needs of the Williamsburg Bridge in 1903, and other neighborhood projects.